ita666/Innovorder/README.md

 users/:id
 ```
-Updates the User corresponding to the 'id' param
+Updates the User corresponding to the 'id' param, returns the updated user data including a new token

 ```
 # PATCH